WVHS

 Absences

 When an absence is required, each student is expected to have an acceptable and justifiable reason for the absence.
-Refer to the Progressive Discipline Policy for information about excused, unexcused, and exempt absence definitions.
-Exempt absences must be verified prior to the absence as well as after the off-site experience has been completed.The agency/institution visited must verify the visitation.
+Refer to the above table for information about excused, unexcused, and exempt absence definitions.

 In the event the student must leave school for an appointment, the parent will contact the attendance office.
 At that time the student will be summoned from class by the office personnel.
 Upon return, the student will sign in.
 All appointments and off-site approved absences will require written verification from the agency or office visited.
 Without such verification, the absence may be unexcused.